EvanHahn/evanhahn-dot-com/src/markdown-posts/2014-07-29-express-static-deep-dive.md

 path: /express-dot-static-deep-dive/
 ---

 _This guide assumes you know how to use [Express](https://expressjs.com/) and have used its static middleware.
 No need to have done anything complex with it, though!
-If you need help, you can check out [my intro to Express](/understanding-express) or [my book on the topic](https://www.manning.com/books/express-in-action?utm_source=express-in-action&utm_medium=affiliate&utm_campaign=book_hahn_express_4_7_16&a_aid=express-in-action&a_bid=fe3fcff7).
+If you need help, you can check out [my intro to Express](/understanding-express) or [my book on the topic][book].
 This guide was last updated for Express 4.6.1._

 **This guide is a little bit outdated; check out [the new docs](https://github.com/expressjs/serve-static).**